siefkenj/IBLODEs/book/typst/modules/module4.typ

   )
 }

 We call the equilibrium solution $P(t)=0$ _unstable_ and _repelling_.
-That is, while it is true that if the population is exactly zero, it will stay that way, if there is even one individual (in this model at least), the population will grow substantially.
+That is, while it is true that a population of exactly zero will stay that way, if there is even one individual (in this model at least), the population will grow substantially.
 Alternatively, we call the equilibrium solution $P(t)=100$ _stable_ and _attracting_.
 If the population is exactly $100$, it will stay that way, but if the population is slightly less than or slightly more than $100$, it will tend towards $100$.

-In general, equilibrium solutions can be classified as attracting, repelling, stable, and/or unstable depending on the behaviour of solutions near that equilibrium.
+In general, equilibrium solutions can be classified as attracting, repelling, stable, and/or unstable depending on the behaviour of solutions near that equilibrium (i.e., solutions with initial conditions near the equilibrium point).

 #show_def("equilibrium_classification_informal")

-The above definition uses the term, _local_, to refer to solutions that passes through points "close to" that of the equilibrium solution.
+The above definition uses the term _local_ to refer to solutions that passes through points "close to" that of the equilibrium solution.
 This can be made precise using $epsilon$-$delta$ definitions.

 #show_def("equilibrium_classification_formal")